Skip to main content

 • Copyright information

 Example of the county's basic footer.
 Links and logo are in a row that is right aligned.
-Link labels read Privacy, Open government, and Copyright, followed by the Hennepin H logo.
+Link labels read Accessibility, Privacy, Open government, and Copyright, followed by the Hennepin H logo.

 Basic footers may also contain contact information, social media, or email newsletter signup content.
 This will depend on the needs of the site.

 Example of the county's basic footer with social media links and sample address.
 Address is left aligned, social media links are centered.
 Links and logo are in a row that is right aligned.
-Link labels read Privacy, Open government, and Copyright, followed by the Hennepin H logo.
+Link labels read Accessibility, Privacy, Open government, and Copyright, followed by the Hennepin H logo.

 Mobile footers